TritonDataCenter/rfd/rfd/0013/README.md

 ## Background

-Skip this section if you are already familiar with SDC or Manta RBAC.
-There are some rather detailed end-user docs (https://docs.joyent.com/public-cloud/rbac) if you want to pursue further.
+Skip this section if you are already familiar with CloudAPI or Manta RBAC.
+There are some rather detailed end-user docs (https://docs.joyent.com/public-cloud/rbac) if you want to pursue further on the feature details.

 There are some key characteristics of the current RBAC model that are important to highlight here for the discussion on Docker subuser support: